-NativeScript has lackluster performance and each version update has breaking changes, much like React Native had in its beginnings.
-Just ask someone who worked with early React Native.
+NativeScript has lackluster performance compared to React Native performance and each version update has breaking changes, much like React Native had in its beginnings.
+Just ask someone who worked with early React Native – the early React Native performance also left much to be desired and it was one of the biggest problems for React Native app development.
 Pretty much every new framework needs some time to mature.

 In addition, NativeScript is being developed by a much smaller company than React Native.
-And it doesn’t have such huge community support so the refinement process took much more time.
+And it doesn’t have such huge React Native community support that the users of React Native rely on so the refinement process took much more time.
 Additionally, NativeScript handles support for a significant amount of UI frameworks, making it a really complex tool.

 Pretty much every new framework needs some time to mature.

-NativeScript has impressive support for frontend frameworks, which will provide you with the base code of the UI for your application.
-When you use React Native, you are forced to do it in React, which is obvious.
-But when you go with NativeScript, you can still use React in addition to any other framework you like such as Angularjs, Svelte or Vue.
+NativeScript has impressive support for frontend frameworks compared to React Native support.
+It will provide you with the base code of the UI for your native app.
+When you compare React Native to it, you are forced to do it in React, which is obvious.
+But when you go with NativeScript, you can still use React in addition to any other specific tool you like such for cross platform development as Angularjs, Svelte or Vue.

 For more details about props for using NativeScript instead of React Native, check this resource.

 I know that most of you probably work with React so I would like to focus mostly on using it as a UI library.
 NativeScript has a dedicated plugin to handle React code inside its framework.